Friday, July 31, 2009

 Rare coin become a hot story in UK recently.
 After a 20 pence phenomenon, now it is a time for a 1 penny silver rare coin.
 Yesterday, I found a news about a grandmother from Bridgwater, Somerset found a rare 1 penny silver coin.
 Unwittingly handed over to Tania Simmonite at the market stall where she sells cheese, the piece appears to have been released into circulation without undergoing the usual copper-plating process.
 Royal Mint had confirmed that this is a genuine monetary unit.
 If the undated rare 20 pence coin can go as far as £7,000 this coin for sure will be worth much much more.

-Look after this penny, and the pounds will definitely look after themselves.
-The rare silver 1 penny coin could be worth up to tens of thousands of pounds thanks to its peculiar colouring.
+Daily Mail on July 2009 reported, The rare silver 1 penny coin could be worth up to tens of thousands of pounds thanks to its peculiar colouring.
 Unwittingly handed over to Tania Simmonite at the market stall where she sells cheese, the piece appears to have been released into circulation without undergoing the usual copper-plating process.

 After finding it in her till, Mrs Simmonite, 69, contacted the Royal Mint who confirmed it was a genuine monetary unit.
 What they did not tell her, however, was how much the penny might be worth.
 But after a 20 pence coin without a date mark on its surface was sold earlier this month for £3,500, the grandmother is feeling optimistic about putting it up for auction and could receive an even higher price because of its scarcity.